 The Suburban Skating School provides nationally recognized Learn to Skate programming within our communities in a professional, inclusive and safe environment.
 Our passionate staff empowers individuals to pursue various avenues of skating and achieve their goals, be it in figure skating or ice hockey.
 Skating with us is a fun way to build confidence while finding health, happiness and opportunities on the ice.

-Winter 1 Session
+Spring 1 Session

-Winter 2 Session
+Spring 2 Session

 *prices reflect 6 week sessions